 Print the payment QR code along with your tax return and other documents, and pay at a convenience store |

-| Payment at a financial institution or tax office |
+| Payment in person at a financial institution or tax office |

-Pay in cash at a financial institution or the local tax office, presenting the payment slip |
+Pay in cash at a financial institution or the local tax office, along with the payment slip |

-The deadline for paying income tax is generally March 15; however, for those using "direct debit," the payment will be deducted around mid-April because it takes time to register the bank account.
+The deadline for paying income tax is generally March 15; however, for those paying via direct debit, the tax amount will be deducted around mid-April, as it takes time to register the bank account.
 You can check the direct debit date on the National Tax Agency’s website.
-Please be aware that if the payment cannot be deducted due to insufficient funds on the debit date, it will be treated as a missed payment and subject to late payment penalties.Please note that if you wish to pay by direct debit, you must submit the “Direct Debit Request Form and Request for Mailing of Payment Slip” along with your tax return.
+Please be aware that if the payment cannot be processed due to insufficient funds on the debit date, it will be treated as a missed payment and subject to late payment penalties.Please note that if you wish to pay by direct debit, you must submit the “Request for Bank Account Direct Debit and Request for Payment Slip” along with your tax return.

 If you are unable to pay the full amount of your income tax by the due date, you may use the "Deferred Payment System."
 This system allows you to pay at least half of the tax amount by the due date and extend the deadline for paying the remainder.
-If you wish to use this system, please enter the "Amount to be paid by the filing deadline" and the "Amount for deferred payment" in the "Deferred Payment Notification" section of your tax return.
+If you wish to use this system, please enter the "Amount to be paid by the filing deadline" and the "Amount for which deferred payment is requested" in the "Notification of Deferred Payment" section of your tax return.

-Enter "207" in line 62 and "16" in line 63 of the tax return's deferred payment section
+Enter "207" in line 62 and "16" in line 63 of the tax return's deferred payment section.

 If you are using e-Tax, a "Request for Deferred Payment" button will appear on the "Tax Calculation Results" screen.
 Please enter the "Amount Requested for Deferred Payment" and the "Amount to Be Paid by the Filing Deadline."